People use Google across different devices in all sorts of contexts. This guide to Search ads will help you create messaging that reflects your brand.

 Be sure to check out our headline policies.

 Be mindful of your character limits

-You have 30-character headlines, 90-character descriptions and 15-character URL path fields.
+You have 30-character headlines, 90-character descriptions, and 15-character URL path fields.
 Use that space creatively.
-Include deeper messaging that focuses on what you and your users care about.
+Include messaging that focuses on what you and your users care about.
 Longer headlines increase the clickable space of your Search ads, but try to create headlines that are a variety of lengths.
 You might find that shorter headlines perform better for people already searching for your brand.
 And it’s more likely that you’ll show all three possible headlines if a headline or two are shorter than the limits.
 Test what works for your account along with different types of keywords within your account.

 Don’t underestimate the value of your path fields.
-The URL that’s visible in a text ad is an important indication of where a user should expect to end up.
+The URL that’s visible in a responsive search ad is an important indication of where a user should expect to end up.
 Adding descriptive path fields gives a user confidence that she’ll find what she’s looking for when she arrives at your site.

 Your URL paths don’t have to match the exact language that is present in your final URL.
 The URL paths should simply be relevant content to help the user understand what to expect from your landing page.